 POLLING PLACE FOR ALL HOLLY PRECINCTS FOR ALL ELECTIONS – KARL RICHTER CAMPUS GYMNASIUM 300 EAST ST. FOR ALL PRECINCTS AND FOR ALL ELECTIONS

 You may look up if you are registered voter, what precinct you are in, where your polling place is and preview your ballot by clicking here

 In a General Law Township, the elected voting officers of Holly Township consist of the Supervisor, Clerk, Treasurer, and two Trustees.
 Karin S. Winchester was appointed to serve as Holly Township Clerk in May 1999 and was elected in 2000, 2004, 2008, 2012 and 2016.
 Along with the duties of day-to-day operations, the Clerk is charged with the custody and maintenance of all Township records, including official documents such as official minutes, contracts, policies and procedures, resolutions, ordinances and serves as the Freedom of Information Officer for access to public records.
 She is responsible for all accounting functions including general ledger, accounts payable/receivable, budgets, payroll, etc. for the Township.
 The Clerk is responsible for elections, maintenance of voter registration records, purchasing, licenses, permits, employee benefits, pension administration, other human resource issues, computer systems and software maintenance, building maintenance, preparation of the packets of information necessary for the Township Board meetings and the publication all notices.
-The Community Development Block Grant Program is administered by the Clerk as well as the Township website and she is the Township Building and Zoning Administrator.
+The Community Development Block Grant Program and the Building Department is administered by the Clerk as well as the Township website and she is the Township Building and Zoning Administrator.